 We salute Coast Guard personnel today and every day.
 We hope you do, too.

-Origin of U.S. Coast Guard Day:
+History and Origin of U.S. Coast Guard Day:

 On August 4, 1790, the Revenue Cutter Service was created by the U.S. Congress.
 Congress authorized the construction of ten cutters.
-These ships were built to to enforce U.S. tariff laws.
+These ships were built to enforce U.S. tariff laws.
 The Revenue Cutter Service was the predecessor the U.S. Coast Guard.
 The name "Coast Guard" was first used in 1915.

 More About Today: